prerna2101/ibm-agentic-ai-for-itops/pre-requisties/Hands on Lab Pre-Requisites - Set Up & Configuration.md

 ---
 #### 3. Join IBM Cloud Account
-**Please follow the instructions here as a part of the prerequisites to ensure that you can access to watsonX orchestrate during the event.<br>**
+**Please follow the instructions here as a part of the prerequisites to ensure that you can access watsonX orchestrate during the event.<br>**
   - Once you receive an email from IBM Cloud, start by accessing the email from no-reply@cloud.ibm.com.
 The subject should be _"Action required: You are invited to join an account in IBM Cloud."_ <br>
   - Click on **"Join now"** in the email to join the IBMid account you have been assigned to.<br>
   - Accept the Terms and Conditions in the IBM Cloud page to finish joining the account.
 Click on the **"Join Account"** button.<br>